luke20332/OSINT_Visualisation/README.md

 ### `npm run build`

+Before running this, please replace `/node_modules/react-scripts\config\webpack.config.js` with the one found in the root directory

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.